TezBaydu/Milestone-Project-3-Cooking/README.md

 - Create recipe: change upload to accept URL as source
 - Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time
 - Create recipe: add button underneath - done
-- Create recipe: delete on ingredients deleting parent but sibling deletion not working...
+- Create recipe: delete on ingredients deleting parent but sibling deletion not working... - done, added container div
-- Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields
+- Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields - done missing closing '"' in JS script